rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-The second line can safely access the "type" key, and let the user to pass either +:type+ or "type".
+The second line can safely access the "type" key, and let the user to pass either `:type` or "type".

-There's also the bang variant +stringify_keys!+ that stringifies keys in the very receiver.
+There's also the bang variant `stringify_keys!` that stringifies keys in the very receiver.

-Besides that, one can use +deep_stringify_keys+ and +deep_stringify_keys!+ to stringify all the keys in the given hash and all the hashes nested into it.
+Besides that, one can use `deep_stringify_keys` and `deep_stringify_keys!` to stringify all the keys in the given hash and all the hashes nested into it.
 An example of the result is:

 ```ruby
 {nil => nil, 1 => 1, :nested => {:a => 3, 5 => 5}}.deep_stringify_keys
 # => {""=>nil, "1"=>1, "nested"=>{"a"=>3, "5"=>5}}
 ```

-NOTE: Defined in +active_support/core_ext/hash/keys.rb+.
+NOTE: Defined in `active_support/core_ext/hash/keys.rb`.

-#### +symbolize_keys+ and +symbolize_keys!+
+#### `symbolize_keys` and `symbolize_keys!`

-The method +symbolize_keys+ returns a hash that has a symbolized version of the keys in the receiver, where possible.
-It does so by sending +to_sym+ to them:
+The method `symbolize_keys` returns a hash that has a symbolized version of the keys in the receiver, where possible.
+It does so by sending `to_sym` to them:

 ```ruby
 {nil => nil, 1 => 1, "a" => "a"}.symbolize_keys